The slug club

 -What.
 Happened.
 To my parents? »

--We believe they were poisonned. » Suneko replied bluntly.
-Neville Longbottom’s jaw dropped.
+-We believe they were poisonned. » Neville Longbottom’s jaw dropped.
 His face lost all colour.

--How are they? » Harry Potter asked, his expression now fully collected and professional.
+-How are they? » Harry Potter’s expression was now fully collected and professional.

--We believe they have actually been regularly poisonned for more than two decades, since their arrival at saint Mungo’s. » Severus replied.
-Suneko looked down in shame.
+-We believe they have actually been regularly poisonned for more than two decades, since their arrival at saint Mungo’s. » Suneko looked down in shame.

 -The trauma they’ve kept from their agression should not have left them in that state.
 They should at least have made some progress, since they’ve been in the hospital’s care.
 I should have known something was wrong when I visited them. »